 Cantor's hotel has infinitely many rooms.
 New guest arrives.
 The doors open, and all guests come out of their rooms.
-They move one room forward,
+They move one room forward494,

 Cantor's hotel has infinitely many rooms.
 New guest arrives.
 The doors open, and all guests come out of their rooms.
-They move one room forward, the new guest walks towards the first room,
+They move one room forward494, the new guest walks towards the first room,

 Cantor's hotel has infinitely many rooms.
 New guest arrives.
 The doors open, and all guests come out of their rooms.
-They move one room forward, the new guest walks towards the first room, they turn around,
+They move one room forward494, the new guest walks towards the first room, they turn around, 24.1 What is Infinity?
+Cantor's Hotel

 Cantor's hotel has infinitely many rooms.
 New guest arrives.
 The doors open, and all guests come out of their rooms.
-They move one room forward, the new guest walks towards the first room, they turn around, enter their new rooms.
+They move one room forward494, the new guest walks towards the first room, they turn around, enter their new rooms.
+24.1 What is Infinity?
+Cantor's Hotel